 It's odd that Bayonetta's proportions and actions can end up so amazingly over-sexualized that she can become largely unsexy.
 Sort of like a sexy version of the Uncanny Valley: she's too sexy to be taken seriously, but not sexy enough to overpower the ridiculousness.

+The Durga-Kilgore glitch.
 Let's put it in perspective: The second-best halo-farming method in the game only nets around 1 million halos per run, and can take upwards of 4 minutes each.
-The Durga-Kilgore combo? not only does it blow that 1 million out of the water with upwards of 13 million (Take That, Adam Smith!), It also maxes out the combo score in a lot of the scenes.
+The Durga-Kilgore combo?
+Not only does it blow that 1 million out of the water with upwards of 13 million (Take That, Adam Smith!), it also maxes out the combo score in a lot of the scenes.